Make Believe (Weezer album): Background and recording

 Across 2002 and early 2003, demos for possible use on Weezer's fifth album would be uploaded to weezer.com's audio/video page.
-After touring during the summer and returning to S.I.R.
+After touring and returning to S.I.R.
 Studios for additional sessions, the band ultimately decided to start from scratch with a fresh group of songs.
 28 songs in all were uploaded on the website (and can still be found on various fan sites) yet none made the actual album.
 This batch of songs is commonly referred to as "The A5 Demos" or "Early Album 5" amongst fans.
 During the recording process, Rivers Cuomo's discovery of meditation due to the influence of producer Rick Rubin was beginning to take on a greater influence on the album's content.
-For instance, "Pardon Me" was written after a ten-day guided meditation course in which he learned the ancient techniques of vipassana (insight meditation) and metta (lovingkindness) which encourages those who practice to "seek pardon from all those who I have hurt in action, speech or thought."
+For instance, "Pardon Me" was written after a ten-day guided meditation course in which he learned the ancient techniques of vipassana (insight meditation) and metta (loving kindness) which encourages those who practice to "seek pardon from all those who I have hurt in action, speech or thought."
 He also claimed the title of the album came to him while meditating.